August 16

 The Beatles dismissed drummer Pete Best, replacing him with Ringo Starr just days before their first recording session for EMI.
 This personnel shift finalized the band’s definitive lineup, providing the rhythmic stability and distinct personality that propelled their subsequent global dominance in popular music.

-In August 1964, a military coup in South Vietnam replaced one general with another.
+A military coup in South Vietnam in August 1964 replaced one general with another.

-In August 1964, a military coup in South Vietnam replaced one general with another.
+A military coup in South Vietnam in August 1964 replaced one general with another.
 General Nguyễn Khánh ousted the military junta led by Dương Văn Minh, which had itself taken power in a coup the previous November that killed President Ngô Đình Diệm.
 South Vietnam would have eight more governments in the next eighteen months.
 The U.S. Embassy helped negotiate the constitutional arrangements after each change, treating the succession of coups as a political problem to be managed rather than evidence that no stable partner existed.

 The House Un-American Activities Committee launched investigations in August 1966 into Americans who had aided the Vi…